From The Makers Of Wal-Mart And Bank Of The Ozarks Comes Bear State Bank

 Will The Phantom Strike Again with Bear State?
 Little Bear State is also from Harrison.
 Bear State could now almost be considered a branch of the Stephen's Group.
 For years before 2011, First Federal was thought of as a "Stephens controlled bank".
 And this piece from the Bear State website back in 2011 suggests a Stephens orchestrated rescue of First Federal in describing Bear's new board.
 Both Massey and Scott Ford had been key chiefs at Alltel, and Massey was Managing Director at Stephens for six years.

-With Home Bancshares Inc. and Bank of the Ozarks, the role of Stephens was the public launch of those companies.
+With Home Bancshares, Inc. and Bank of the Ozarks, the role of Stephens was the public launch of those companies.
 With Bear State in 2011, there was no public launch, First Federal was already public.
 But Stephens supplied the board leadership that has essentially launched a new company.
-As promising as Bear State is, you see almost nothing being written about them.
-Bear State is already on a buying spree as detailed in this story published at Talk Business and Politics when they acquired Metropolitan National Bank last year.
+As promising as Bear State is, you see almost nothing being written about it.
+Bear State is already on a buying spree as detailed in this story published at Talk Business and Politics when it acquired Metropolitan National Bank last year.
 This was a quantum leap for Bear State as the MNB banks headquartered in Springfield, Mo. pushed total assets up by about a third, and breached the Missouri state line.

-Already, a scant four years from reorganizing a failing bank, they are into the elite Banking Director list at #127 in the small category - a remarkable feat in and of itself.
+Already, a scant four years from reorganizing a failing bank, it is into the elite Banking Director list at #127 in the small category - a remarkable feat in and of itself.
 So could this tiny backwoods regional bank be another embryonic Stephens growth beast springing from the Arkansas Outback?
 Watching the green Bear State signs popping up in front of banks around here is starting to remind me of the very early days of the Wal-Marts, taking first steps in and around Harrison and here in Rogers, then creeping over the state lines of Missouri and Oklahoma with zero national attention.

 Disclosure: I am/we are long BSF, OZRK, HOMB.